-Because of my empathetic personality and ability to stay calm in stressful situations, I have already helped the children who visited Pierson Pediatric Dentistry overcome their fear of the dentist, and I look forward to continuing to do so by completing their program and opening my own office.
-If you are struggling to reduce it, consider reviewing the other areas of the ADEA AADSAS application (Dental Experience, Employment, Extracurricular Activities, Research, Volunteering) and see if some of your experiences can be included in other sections than your personal statement.
+For instance, if an applicant has an empathetic personality and the ability to stay calm in stressful situations, they can mention this in their statement and explain how it has already helped them in their experience at Pierson Pediatric Dentistry.
+Furthermore, they can express their desire to continue helping children overcome their fear of the dentist by completing their program and opening their own office.
+If you are struggling to reduce your personal statement within the 4500 character limit, consider reviewing the other areas of the ADEA AADSAS application (Dental Experience, Employment, Extracurricular Activities, Research, Volunteering) and see if some of your experiences can be included in other sections than your personal statement.
 The personal statement must consist of a maximum of 4000 characters in 47 lines of text (which is equivalent to about 500 words).